bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/GeoMap: Computers Correlated with Attackers.md

-# Geographic Map of Computers Correlated with Known Malicious Attackers
+# GeoMap: Computers Correlated with Attackers

 ![alt text](images/Geographic%20Map%20of%20Computers%20Correlated%20with%20Known%20Malicious%20Attackers.PNG "Computers & Attackers")

 1. In *Azure Monitor Logs*, run the following query using any time interval you wish:

    ```
-   // Table of Computers Correlated with Known Malicious Attackers
+   // Table: Computers Correlated with Attackers
    WireData
    | where MaliciousIP != "" and Direction == "Inbound"
    | extend ComputerIP = LocalIP